descope/auth-hosting/README.md

 9. `store_last_auth_user` query parameter is optional.
 Pass this parameter to ensure the last authenticated user is not saved when the flow ends.
 For example, append `store_last_auth_user=false` to the URL to disable saving the last user.

-10. `width`, `height` are optional query parameters, controlling the sizing of the flow screen in pixels.
+10. `width` & `height` are optional query parameters, controlling the sizing of the flow screen in pixels.
 Any value larger than the screen is clamped down.

 **Using .env**